Sjeiti/ronvalstarnl/src/data/markdown/post_modern-animation-for-web.md

 A while back I needed an animated rolling cloud icon, to indicate an ongoing XMLHTTPRequest.
 Fifteen years ago a vector animation like that would have been trivial: with Flash you'd just motion tween some circles along a bezier curve, create a symbol from that animation to duplicate and offset in time, et voilà.
 Yet now, I could not figure out how to get the same result with SVG.

 And recently I had to animate an infographic for which a start was already made in Adobe Animate.
-The export size was hug so after a little HTML/CSS only test I decided to go that way.
+The export size was huge.
+So after a little HTML/CSS only test I decided to go that way.
+The Animate export was 2.5MB, the HTML/CSS animation was less than 20% of that and accessible instead of a canvas black box.

 <!--